aws/aws-sam-cli/designs/golden_templates_and_semver_check.md

 Out-of-Scope
 ------------

 - No deploy step.
-The regression tier stops at packaged-template output — no CloudFormation, no real Lambdas.
+The integration tier stops at packaged-template output — no CloudFormation, no real Lambdas.
 - No CFN compatibility check (e.g. `cfn-lint`, `ValidateTemplate`) at this stage.
 The corpus pins what *SAM-CLI* produces; CFN-side parity is a